MDF vs Particle Board: Which One Should You Choose?

 Particle board is better for utilitarian jobs while MDF’s attractive properties make it better for furnishings.

-However, because MDF is heavy, you may not want to use it for cabinets or any other projects that require a lot of lifting.
+However, because MDF board is heavy, you may not want to use it for cabinets or any other projects that require a lot of lifting.

-It should be noted that both particle board and MDF are prone to drooping and should not be used for shelving that’s required to support heavy objects.
+It should be noted that both particle board and MDF board are prone to drooping and should not be used for shelving that’s required to support heavy objects.

 Weight

-MDF is a lot heavier than particle board.
+MDF board is a lot heavier than particle board.
 A full sheet of ¾ inch MDF can weigh around 97 lbs.
 This compares to particle board which weighs closer to 85 lbs.

 Flatness